platformsh/platformsh-docs/docs/src/guides/drupal9/faq.md

 2. Cron should run at regular intervals to ensure cache tables get cleared out.
 3. You are using database caching.
 That isn't recommended, primarily because it can balloon the size of the database.
-We recommend [Redis caching](/guides/drupal9/redis.md) for all Drupal sites.
+[Redis caching](/guides/drupal9/redis.md) is recommended for all Drupal sites.

 ## Why do I get "MySQL can't connect to the database server"?